kube-logging/logging-operator/e2e/README.md

 env.Receiver.Scale(0)              // take it away, to make an aggregator buffer
 ```

-Prefer these to shelling out.
-What they do not cover — running a command inside
+What they do not cover — running a command inside a pod — is
-a pod — goes through `env.Kubectl(args...)`, which is `kubectl` against the
+`env.Exec(ns, pod, container, command...)`; an empty container means the pod's
-suite's cluster.
+only one.
 A suite that has to reach a Service creates
 `fixture.CurlPod(ns, name)`, waits on `wait.Pod(ns, name)`, and execs `curl`
 through it.
+Nothing shells out to `kubectl`.

 ### Images